 The new Town Street bridge over the A160 is now open at South Killingholme improving access for residents on both sides of the village.

-We currently have off peak lane closures in place midweek with some weekend closures to avoid substantial impact on traffic movement.
-Check our roadworks calendar for for current roadworks.
+We currently have off-peak lane closures in place midweek with some weekend closures to avoid substantial impact on traffic movement.
+Check our roadworks calendar for current roadworks.

 The contractors are continuing to finish the landscaping works and outstanding defects as well as reinstating the land back to previous owners.